 A medium cross body bag

 The bag that I brought along for most of the day is a Cath Kidston style messenger bag.
 It’s water resistant as well and can hold a surprising amount of things.
-Of course, later, I got a convertible backpack (UK amazon link here) that makes the weight easier to bare, though a camera bag would be a lot handier.
+Of course, later, I got a convertible backpack (UK Amazon link here) that makes the weight easier to bear, though a camera bag would be a lot handier.
 I do tend to carry a lot of items with me day-to-day, so having a big enough bag that won’t break my shoulder is important.

->You can read more about my 5 day bag essential here.
+>You can read more about my 5-day bag essential here.

 A small cross body bag